aloric/website-portfolio/README.md

 # website-portfolio
-My portfolio web app built with the MERN stack showcasing my work as a developer - ENJOY! 😁
+A website I created using the MERN stack showcasing my work as a developer - HOPE YOU ENJOY! 😁